Gwyneth Paltrow 'visibly upset' after ski crash, says daughter

 Neither of the teenagers - Ms Paltrow's children with her ex-husband, Coldplay star Chris Martin - witnessed the crash.

-But they said in their sworn testimony that they had been told right afterwards by Ms Paltrow that a skier had hit her and knocked her down at the Deer Valley resort.
+But they said in their sworn testimony that they had been told right afterwards by their mother that a skier had hit her and knocked her down at the upmarket resort.

-Apple, who was 12 at the time, said her mother was "shaken up" and "visibly upset".
+Apple, who recalled being 11 or 12 years old at the time of the incident, said: "Well, she, I've never seen her really, like, shaken up like that, and she was very clearly visibly upset, and she had some sort of pain."

-In his testimony, Moses who was 9, said he remembered seeing his mother on the ground after the crash.
+In his testimony, Moses who was 9 at the time, said he remembered seeing his mother on the ground after the crash.

 According to the boy's sworn testimony, he skied to the scene and heard Ms Paltrow saying: "What the F-word, you just ran into me."

-The childrens' depositions were read out on Tuesday after over seven hours of testimony from expert witnesses on human anatomy and neurological rehabilitation.
+The children's depositions were read out on Tuesday after over seven hours of testimony from expert witnesses on human anatomy and neurological rehabilitation.

-Ms Paltrow and her two children were skiing with her now-husband Brad Falchuck and his two children when the crash occurred.
+Ms Paltrow and her two children were skiing with her now-husband, Brad Falchuck, and his two children when the crash occurred.

 Mr Falchuck has already said he is not an eyewitness and it is unclear if he will be called to testify.